ACSchil/myRetail/README.md

 The service runs on port `8080`.

-To determine the application has come up, hit: `localhost:8080/liveness` - it should respond with a statusCode of 200, and a body of `Alive`
+To determine the application has come up, hit: `localhost:8080/probe/liveness` - it should respond with an http status code of `200` and a body of `Alive`